-One of the most common causes of cat hair loss is fleas, ticks and mites.
+One of the most common causes of cat hair loss is fleas, ticks, and mites.
 These tiny parasites force cats to bite and scratch excessively, resulting in hair loss.
 Often, cats are allergic to the bites, causing their skin to redden and itch and resulting in even more scratching and hair loss.

 Hormone surpluses and shortages, like in humans, can also cause loss of hair in cats.
 Additionally, cats are like children in that they can be very sensitive to changes in their surroundings.
 The anxiety of moving or other stressful changes can cause hair loss.

 An effective flea repellent for cats suffering hair loss due to parasites is a citrus solution.
 Cut a lemon in quarters and place the pieces in a pot of boiling water.
 Let this steep overnight.
-Spray over the entire cat, especially behind the ears, head, base of the tail and in the arms.
-Garlic, brewer's yeast tablets and apple cider vinegar all work as an internal flea repellents.
+Spray over the entire cat, especially behind the ears, head, base of the tail, and in the arms.
+Garlic, brewer's yeast tablets, and apple cider vinegar all work as internal flea repellents.
 They all excrete smells or acids into the skin of the cat and make it an unfriendly environment for fleas.

-A homemade spray called Pyrethrum can be made from dried African Chrysanthemum flower heads crushed into a powder.
+A homemade spray called pyrethrum can be made from dried African chrysanthemum flower heads crushed into a powder.
 Pyrethrum is found in aerosol foggers and flea sprays.
 It is an organic and environmentally friendly insecticide proven to be safe for use on humans and animals.
-Crush the African Chrysanthemum flower heads into a powder and place two handfuls of the powder into 1L of hot water for one hour.
-Puree the mix and pour into a spray bottle.
-Spray all over the cat, taking care to avoid the eyes, mouth and inside the ears.
+Crush the African chrysanthemum flower heads into a powder and place two handfuls of the powder into 1 liter of hot water for one hour.
+Puree the mix and pour it into a spray bottle.
+Spray all over the cat, taking care to avoid the eyes, mouth, and inside the ears.

-Regular baths can help get rid of excess hair, but use natural ingredients in the cat shampoo.
+Regular baths can help get rid of excess hair but use natural ingredients in the cat shampoo.
 Catnip is a cleansing herb that has also been found to repel and kill insects and their larvae.
 Chamomile added to a cat's bath can help reduce dandruff and promote healthy skin and coat and nettle can be used to encourage healthy skin and hair.

 Diet can make a big difference in both preventing and treating hair loss in cats.
 A food high in protein, preferably salmon or turkey, is best.
-These meats are offer the most digestible proteins for a cat.
+These meats offer the most digestible proteins for a cat.
 It can also be healthy to supplement a cat's diet with vitamins E and B.

 Cats who spend time outdoors should be kept up to date with all vaccinations.
 Not only will this help keep away more serious, and sometimes fatal, diseases, it will also keep cats from experiencing illnesses that can be the root cause of hair loss.
-Also keep them free of fleas and de-wormed.
+Also, keep them free of fleas and de-wormed.